McOrts/MKRFOX1200_mobile-weather-station/README.md

 2. store the data; and
 3. process the data.

-For this project I chose [ThingSpeak](https://pages.github.com/). platform.
+For this project I chose [ThingSpeak](https://thingspeak.com). platform.
 A free account allows you to store up to 8 fields as long as the limit of 3,000 bytes is not exceeded with a maximum of 3 million messages per year.

 ### Analytics
 Some data analytics needs to be applied to the data as the value is not in the raw bits and bytes, but rather in the insights gathered from them.

 ![Mallorca data](https://github.com/McOrts/MKRFOX1200_mobile-weather-station/blob/master/MKRFOX1200_mobile-weather-station_report-data/MKRFOX1200_graph_Spain_Mallorca_Palma_201711.png)

-[ThingSpeak](https://pages.github.com/) can not only show graphs of your data.
+[ThingSpeak Visualizations](https://thingspeak.com/channels/365024) can not only show graphs of your data.
 Also can do an analysis of your data using MATLAB programming.
 For example, calculate the dew point based on temperature and humidity.

 ```
 % Humidity and temperature are read from a ThingSpeak channel to calculate